The Company Profile of Staples -See The Complete Story

 The idea started one morning in 1985 when Thomas was working on a business proposal.
 He needed a ribbon for his printer but was unable to buy one because all the shops were closed due to it being Independence Day, and Thomas became very frustrated at the reliance on small stores for important office supplies.
 From his frustration and his background in retail, he came up with the idea to open an office supply store.

 In 1996 the company had reached the “Fortune 500”, as its sales surpassed $3 billion.
-Soon, it bought the Quill Corporation an online retailer of office supplies for $685 million in cash and stock.
+Soon, it bought the Quill Corporation an online retailer of office supplies for $685 million in cash and stocks.

 In 2014, the competition in the e-commerce market grew, and Staples was forced to close down 225 stores in North America.
 The essence of this was to focus more on e-commerce and cut down $500 million in costs annually.